fossasia/loklak_heatmap/README.md

 ##Server set up

 Install the app requirements just like in the local set up scenario.
-Install your prefered server software (demo uses apache) and configure it to run the Flask App.
+Install your preferred server software (demo uses apache) and configure it to run the Flask App.

 DigitalOcean has a great tutorial to set up Flask apps with apache and nginx in an ubuntu environment:
 <https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-16-04> .